liqing-ustc/Configure/README.md

 # Configure
-This is a repository to
+This is a repository to store the configuration file for some tools, such vim, tmux etc.